Trade-offs

 - Fighting default behaviors that don’t match your process

-- Explaining to users why the object is named differently than their business concept
+- Explaining to users why the object name differs from their business concept

 - Managing field-level security on fields you don’t need but can’t remove